MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### How employees can opt-in and opt-out

- End users can opt-in or opt-out of MyAnalytics via the Feature Settings menu in Office 365, as shown here:
+ End users can opt-in or opt-out of MyAnalytics via the **Feature settings** menu in Office 365, as shown here:

 ![Email read rates](../../Images/mya/use/v2-dashboard-settings-1h.png)

-## MyAnalytics vs. Workplace Analytics, Delve, and the Microsoft Graph
+## MyAnalytics vs. Workplace Analytics, Delve, and Microsoft Graph

 The following describes the differences between these Microsoft products: